 For 5th grade students:

-DOEE has partnered with three NGOs to provide Overnight MWEEs for students.
+The OMWEE program is implemented through a partnership between DOEE and the Alice Ferguson Foundation.
 Participating schools will visit one of the sites operated by one of the following providers:

 - Alice Ferguson Foundation’s Hard Bargain Farm